 This wonderfully sweet and tart glaze can be used with any size of the ham, whether you cook it in the crockpot or in the oven, or on the grill.
 If you are going to use a slow cooker, just make sure that the ham you buy fits easily into your crockpot with an inch or so left around the edges so the meat cooks evenly.

 You need to buy a fully cooked ham for this recipe since the crockpot won't cook a raw piece of pork this large through in a safe amount of time.
 Read the label every time you buy a ham; it will say whether it's fully cooked and ready to eat or needs more cooking.

 Another option is to make the pineapple sauce and serve it, hot, with the ham, cold, and sliced.
 The temperature contrast would be wonderful, and the effect almost the same.

-This ham, of course, should be served with the best scalloped potatoes recipe, a gelatin salad or two, a green salad, and some tender and fluffy dinner rolls for a wonderful holiday or Christmas dinner.
-For dessert, I like to serve a choice of pies.
-Angel Cheesecake Pie is my all-time favorite, or choose a delicious pecan pie.
+This ham, of course, should be served with the best-scalloped potatoes recipe, a gelatin salad or two, a green salad, and some tender and fluffy dinner rolls for a wonderful holiday or Christmas dinner.
+For dessert, we like to serve a choice of pies.
+Angel Cheesecake Pie is our all-time favorite, or choose a delicious pecan pie.